The-Evergreen-State-College/c-cpp-dt-vsc/How-To-Configure-VSC-C-CPP.md

 Install the current release for [.net sdk x64](https://dotnet.microsoft.com/download/visual-studio-sdks)

+_It is necessary to install the .net sdk in order to debug C code._

 ## 2. Install MinGW-64

 _MinGW-64 project is a port of gcc compiler for Windows OS._